Blog

 It needs:

 In short: answers need memory and traceability.
-Not every task requires this-but rules, documentation, and knowledge work often do.
+Not every task requires this — but rules, documentation, and knowledge work often do.
+This is the core argument behind moving from disposable answers to living knowledge: answers without provenance erode trust over time.

 AI hallucinations are not bugs; they are the predictable outcome of optimizing for response quality instead of knowledge continuity.

 Understanding that makes the behavior less surprising.
 It also makes the future obvious: we need systems that preserve context, sources, continuity, and trust.
-That’s where reliable knowledge work begins.
+That’s where reliable knowledge work begins — and it’s what knowledge workbenches like Kiori are designed to solve.